memory125/magic-vue/README.md

 # Product Dynamic Sample
 * This sample is based on Product Vuex sample, and add new feature for dyanamic display component.

+# Product Router Sample
+* This sample is based on Product Dynamic sample, add new feature implemented via Vue-Router.